 - Stay Connected.
 Vermont Afterschool is here to support you.
 We’re hosting weekly virtual roundtables for providers to come together, share ideas, ask questions and support one another on a weekly basis.
 Open to all, join when you can.

 - Licensed Afterschool Programs.
-If you are a licensed afterschool program no longer serving children, see the Child Development Division’s COVID-19 page here for information relating to financial supports and the child care stabilization program.
+If you are a licensed afterschool or child care program, see the Child Development Division’s COVID-19 page here for information relating to programs, families, and children’s integrated services.

 - Food.
 Our friends at Hunger Free Vermont have an excellent resource center on how Vermonters can access healthy food during this time as well as up-to-date information on summer meals sites.

 - Afterschool COVID-19 Library.
 We offer our own COVID-19 resource library specific to afterschool and youth-serving organizations.
-This is being updated daily and includes sections on social-emotional learning support, online activities & curriculum, virtual training, and how to connect remotely with youth and staff.
+This is being updated daily and includes sections on social-emotional learning support, online learning activities & curriculum, virtual professional development, and how to connect remotely with youth and staff.

 • Sanitization Supplies and PPE.
 As of yet, we do not have a specific, central supply source for afterschool and summer programs but here's information from the Child Development Division that is helpful.
 Many retailers are taking online and telephone orders for curbside pick-up.
 Some Vermonters have found cleaning supplies and other needed items at local hardware stores (Aubuchon, Ace, etc.), big box stores (Walmart, Staples, etc.), warehouse clubs (Costco, Sam’s Club) and even pharmacies (Walgreen’s, CVS, Kinney Drugs, Rite Aid).
 Barr Hill Hand Sanitizer is available with shipment as an option, as well as other distilleries across Vermont.

-• Summer Planning Field Roundtable.
-Are you thinking about how to run a safe and engaging summer program?
-Join our weekly roundtable "Summer Planning" Zoom call with others in the afterschool, third space, and summer learning field to connect, learn from each other, and problem solve together.
-Tuesdays 1:30-2:30 pm; email Nicole for the link.
+• Fall 2020 Reopening Field Roundtable.
+Are you thinking about how to run a safe and engaging afterschool program this fall?
+Join our weekly roundtable Zoom call with others in the afterschool, third space, and out-of-school time field to connect, learn from each other, and problem solve together.
+Wednesdays 1-2pm; register online here for the Zoom link.